Infant/Early Childhood Mental Health Services

 - Incarcerated household member

-We support Sunbeam’s foster families through training/education about the unique needs of infants and young children who have experienced trauma.
+We support foster, biological, kinship and adoptive families through specialized counseling services by Infant Mental Health therapists and training/education about the unique needs of infants and very young children who have experienced trauma.